-The Importance of Being Earnest is funny all the time.
+The Importance of Being Earnest debuted in London on February 14, 1895, when Wilde was at the height of his powers.
+But don't be fooled by the title.
 There is nothing earnest about this play, at least on the surface.
-It’s a satire of the Victorian era, when an intricate code of behavior governed everything from communication to sexuality.
-The most important rules applied to marriage – always a popular topic in Victorian plays, and one that interested Wilde, who was married to a woman but sexually involved with men.
+It’s a satire of the Victorian Era, when an intricate code of behavior governed everything from communication to sexuality.
+The most important rules applied to the farce of Victorian marriage—a topic that hit home for Wilde, who was married to a woman but sexually involved with men.

 During the Victorian period, marriage was about protecting your resources and keeping socially unacceptable impulses (like being gay) under control.
 We can see this at work in the The Importance of Being Earnest.
 The ridiculous end of the play—three engagements in five minutes—is a "happy" one because everyone gets together, but underneath this perfect comic ending there's more than a hint of darkness.